Hocine Aït Ahmed

-Hocine Aït Ahmed (حسين آيت أحمد; 20 August 1926 - 23 December 2015) was an Algerian politician.
-He was founder and leader until 2009 of the historical political opposition in Algeria.
-The Hocine Aït Ahmed Stadium, one of the largest stadiums by capacity in Algeria, is named after Hocine Aït Ahmed.
+Hocine Aït Ahmed (Ḥusin At Ḥmed; حسين آيت أحمد; 20 August 1926 - 23 December 2015) was an Algerian politician and former rebel leader who was the founder and leader of the Socialist Forces Front (FFS), the historical political opposition in Algeria, which he served as the organization's leader until 2009.

+The Hocine Aït Ahmed Stadium, one of the largest stadiums by capacity in Algeria, is named after him.

 Life

-Aït Ahmed was born at Aït Yahia in 1926.
+Aït Ahmed was born in Aït Yahia in 1926.

-He was one of the main leaders of the National Liberation Front (FLN) in the Algerian War, and was arrested along with Ahmed Ben Bella, Mohamed Boudiaf, Mostefa Lacheraf, and Mohamed Khider after France hijacked the airplane the FLN leaders bound for Tunisia, and directed it to occupied Algiers.
+He was one of the main leaders of the National Liberation Front (FLN) in the Algerian War, and was arrested along with Ahmed Ben Bella, Mohamed Boudiaf, Mostefa Lacheraf, and Mohamed Khider after France hijacked a Moroccan aeroplane destined for Tunisia with that had FLN leaders onboard, directing it to occupied Algiers.

 After the Algerian War, Aït Ahmed resigned from the Provisional Government of the Algerian Republic (GPRA) and all the organs of the new power during the crisis of the summer of 1962.
-In September 1963, he founded the Socialist Forces Front (FFS), which sought political pluralism in political life locked by the single party system.
+In September 1963, he founded the Socialist Forces Front (FFS), which sought political pluralism in political life within the single-party system.

-Arrested and sentenced to death in 1964, he escaped from the El Harrach prison on May 1, 1966.
-Exiled in Switzerland, he became a doctor of law.
-After the riots of 1988, the Algerian president Chadli Bendjedid proposed a new constitution calling for political pluralism.
-Aït Ahmed was invited to return to his country, where he came back in December 1989, at the head of the FFS, but again left his country after the assassination of the President, Mohamed Boudiaf, in June 1992.
-He repeatedly returned to Algeria since then, including during the 50th anniversary of the outbreak of the war of liberation (November 1, 1954).
-Aït Ahmed died at the age of 89 in Lausanne, Switzerland on 23 December 2015.
+He was arrested and sentenced to death in 1964, before escaping from the El Harrach prison on 1st May 1966.

+Exiled in Switzerland, he graduated with a doctorate in law.

+Following the riots of October 1988, President Chadli Bendjedid proposed a new constitution calling for political pluralism in Algeria, and as part of this, Aït Ahmed was invited to return to the country.

+He returned in December 1989 as the head of the FFS, but left again after the assassination of President Mohamed Boudiaf, in June 1992.
+In the years following the end of the Algerian Civil War, he repeatedly visited Algeria, including to commemorate the 50th anniversary of the start of the Algerian War of Independence in 2004.

+Aït Ahmed died at the age of 89 in Lausanne, Switzerland, on 23rd December 2015.